shawnpatoka/DRF-API/README.md

-# Default Django
+# Default Django API
-A default Django starter project that has env variables, and a custom user model with email address as username.
+This is a default Django API with Django Rest Framework, a custom user model using the email address as a login, and JWT for authentication.